Last updated: 21 Sep 2020 | Reading time: 4 minutes

 In the second test, Microsoft Word could not find anything other than two mistakes which Grammarly also found.

 Issues with both tools

 Anyway, none of the software is perfect, but if you have both, then it is essential to check the text in both.
 I have been using both for a long time, and here are some issues with both.

 - Grammarly lacks on checking the brand names.

 - Microsoft Word isn’t good at suggesting comma.

 - Relying on Grammarly can be harmful.
-For example, sometimes it keeps suggesting the verbs like the word “software” to “tool” then same “tool” to “machinery”.
+For example, sometimes it keeps suggesting the word “software” to “tool” then same “tool” to “machinery”.
 You can see we were talking about computer software, and in two clicks Grammarly changed it to a physical machine.

 The video shows the same grammar mistakes tested in both.